Shortland

 Shortland lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, the population of the Shortland statistical area (Lv2) is estimated at around 5,357 people.
-This reflects an increase of 820 people since the 2021 Census, which reported a population of 4,537 people, indicating an 18.1% growth.
-The change was inferred from AreaSearch's estimation of the resident population at 5,070 following examination of the latest ERP data release by the ABS (June 2024) and an additional 201 validated new addresses since the Census date.
-This level of population equates to a density ratio of 816 persons per square kilometer.
-The Shortland's growth exceeded that of the non-metro area (5.7%) and the SA3 area, marking it as a growth leader in the region.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Shortland is around 5,366, reflecting an increase of 829 people since the 2021 Census.
+This growth represents an 18.3% increase from the previous population of 4,537.
+The change is inferred from AreaSearch's estimation of the resident population at 5,070, based on their examination of the latest ERP data release by the ABS in June 2024 and validation of an additional 201 new addresses since the Census date.
+This results in a population density ratio of 818 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb's 18.3% growth since the 2021 census exceeded that of the Rest of NSW (5.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration, contributing approximately 95.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Shortland (SA2) is predicted to experience exceptional growth in the top 10 percent of Australia's non-metropolitan areas over the period from Nov 2025 to 2041, with an expected increase of 2,859 persons reflecting a total increase of 46.7%.
+According to aggregated SA2-level projections, the suburb is predicted to experience exceptional growth, placing it in the top 10 percent of Australia's non-metropolitan areas, with an expected increase of 2,855 persons by 2041, reflecting a total increase of 46.5% over the 17-year period.

 Frequently Asked Questions - Population